Where to Eat Near Carnegie Hall

 La Grande Boucherie restaurant.
 Photo by Melanie Votaw.

-La Bonne Soupe is one more French option.
+La Bonne Soupe is another French option.
 It’s a little bit east of Carnegie Hall on West 55th Street.
 I am disappointed that they removed their terrific crepes from their menu, but there’s still much to love from seafood to classic boeuf bourguignon.
 And they have good value prix fixe options for both lunch and dinner.

 Russian Tea Room.
 Okay, if you hate French food, or you just aren’t in the mood, this famous restaurant is a must at least once.
 The ambience is gorgeous, and you never know who you might see there!
 (I saw Ringo Starr my first time there.)
 Located on West 57th Street, the restaurant even serves vegetarian dishes now, such as wild mushroom stroganoff.
 Or if you’re a meat eater, try the Beef Wellington or the apricot-glazed duck breast with braised red cabbage and an apricot cherry chutney.
 Yum!
 Entrees are $35-$60.